 “Thank you for arranging the tour around Middleton Hall yesterday – our members certainly enjoyed it and many were surprised, and greatly impressed, by the work done by the volunteers to make the Hall as it is today.
 Several said they didn’t know the Hall was there, and would be returning to look at the buildings and exhibits in more detail.
 All of the volunteer tour guides showed such great enthusiasm for the history of the place, and what could happen in the future too!” – Sue

-The minimum number for a group is 15.
+The minimum number for a group is 15 and the maximum is 50.

 All prices are correct at this time but are subject to change.